 - Avoid unnecessary waste of resources.

-My hope is that here you will find ideas, experiences and tips to help show that the best results are obtained when you enjoy and take pride in what you are doing.
+During the process, my hope is that here you will find ideas, experiences and tips to demonstrate that the best results are obtained when you enjoy and take pride in what you are doing.